Double2Sky/DeadTrap/README.md

 DeadTrap will now use your numverify API key to access the numverify API.

-## Useage
+## Usage
-type the following commands in your terminal
+After DeadTrap has been [installed with pip](#install-with-pip), type the following commands in your terminal:
 ```
-python3 main.py
+deadtrap
 ```

-then enter the phone number along with the country prefix and you are ready to go
+Then enter the phone number along with the country prefix and you are ready to go.

-### Lincense
+### License
 [![license](https://img.shields.io/github/license/Chr0m0s0m3s/DeadTrap.svg?style=flat-square)](https://github.com/Chr0m0s0m3s/DeadTrap/blob/master/LICENSE)